 Medical facilities in Nepal are very limited, particularly outside Kathmandu.
 In Kathmandu, treatment at international clinics is expensive and up-front cash payment for services is generally required.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Medical evacuation costs would be considerable.
 If you are trekking or mountaineering, you should ensure your travel insurance covers you for helicopter evacuation from mountainous regions.

 Malaria is a risk in Nepal's Terai and Hill districts and Chitwan National Park.
-Other mosquito-borne diseases (including dengue fever and Japanese encephalitis) also occur.
+Other mosquito-borne diseases (including dengue fever and Japanese encephalitis) also occur, including in some areas of Kathmandu.
 We recommend you consider taking prophylaxes against malaria where necessary and take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details, please consult your travel health doctor.

 Water-borne, food-borne, parasitic and other infectious diseases (including typhoid, cholera, hepatitis, leptospirosis and rabies) are common, with more serious outbreaks occurring from time to time.
 HIV/AIDS is also prevalent.
 It is advisable to boil all drinking water or drink bottled water and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.